Hi there! I’m Gervasio and this is my blog. I’m a Senior Software Developer at Stack Overflow, working on the Talent team.

 Here’s where I try to tell you who I am.
-I kind of suck at that, so instead of trying to answer who I am, I’ll try to share a couple things that imo help explain why I am so lucky to work on the things that I love.
+I kind of suck at that, so instead of trying to answer who I am, I’ll try to share a couple things that I think help explain why I get to spend my working hours doing something I profoundly love.

 It all started when I was 6

 Sitting in my father’s lap (and with him pointing me to the keys I had to press) I wrote “quiero comer ñoquis” on a Norton Commander console.
-I didn’t know how to read yet (and that was normal then) but my dad told me I wrote that and I believed him.
+I didn’t know how to read yet but my dad told me I wrote that and I believed him.

 Then, when I was 8 my school bought some Atari 8-bits computers with Logo… that’s when I wrote my first program.
 I loved it, so I would buy graph paper, draw on it using a pencil and then write the commands that the turtle would need to draw exactly that.
 Then, when I went to school and had some time with the computer, I would copy the program from my paper and see the turtle draw the same thing I did at home.
 WOW.
 That was magic.